Lyme Disease: What You Need to Know

 Deertick.jpg

-An important part of Burgdorfer’s discovery is that he connected the bacteria to Deer ticks.
+An important part of Burgdorfer’s discovery is that he connected the bacteria to deer ticks.
 The transmission of Lyme disease is now well established.
-A person must be bit by a Deer tick that is carrying the bacteria Borrelia Burdorferi.
-It is important to note that not all Deer ticks carry the bacteria.
-The tick must be attached at least 24-48 hours for the person to be exposed to the bacteria, and the risk of transmission increases the longer the tick is attached.
-A big reason why a person is susceptible to exposure to Lyme is that Deer ticks are quite small, can bite and become attached nearly anywhere on the body.
-I can attest to this fact - earlier this summer while camping a deer tick bit me on my earlobe!
+A person must be bitten by a black-legged deer tick that is carrying the bacteria Borrelia Burdorferi.
+It is important to note that not all deer ticks carry the bacteria.
+The tick must be attached at least 36 hours for the person to be exposed to the bacteria, and the risk of transmission increases the longer the tick is attached.
+The overall risk of transmission is actually only about 1-3%.
+A big reason why a person is susceptible to exposure to Lyme is that deer ticks are quite small, can bite and become attached nearly anywhere on the body, and then can go unnoticed for a long period of time.
+This is why it’s important to search your body, your children’s, and your pet’s bodies for ticks after being outdoors in wooded areas in Minnesota.

 Prevention

 First - know your surroundings.
 Deer ticks are going to be found in primarily wooded or brushy areas and are active throughout the summer.
-If you think you may be exposed to ticks, you need to check your body thoroughly at least daily.
+If you think you may be exposed to ticks, be sure to check your body thoroughly at least daily.
 Also, tick repellant is a useful product to prevent tick bites.

 Second - know your ticks!
 There are distinct features of deer ticks that separate them from other ticks.
-They are generally smaller and have unique markings on the back.
+They are generally smaller, have unique markings on the back, and have black legs.

 Lone-star-tick.jpg